joaks1/PyMsBayes/doc/source/tutorials/background.rst

 #.
 HKY85 substitution model parameters
 #.
 Mutation-rate multipliers
 #.
 Ploidy multipliers

-Furthermore, you must have the same loci for all of the taxa.
+#.
+The same loci sampled for all taxa

-If any of these conditions are not met, which is the case for almost all empirical datasets, the re-sorting that is done by |msbayes|_ is invalid, and can produce biased results.
+If any of these conditions are not met, which is the case for almost all empirical datasets, the re-sorting that is done by |msbayes|_ is mathematically incorrect, and can produce biased results.

 For example, below are some results based on analyses of 100,000 simulated datasets.